 While the output of an ordinary writer like myself is as messy as a Tuesday night shopping basket – a bit of copywriting, the odd short story, a work-in-progress novel – the poets I have met write poems, and nothing else.
 Poets are the top-shelf spirits of the writing world, pure and intoxicating.
 While ordinary writers paddle between the flags at the beach, a poet free dives the Titanic.
 They go there.
-And yet, the word poet just sounds so genteel and lovely.

-One of my favourite poetry memories is taking my friend to see the women poets reading in the Tropical Garden at the Perth Writers Festival.
+One of my favourite poetry memories is taking my husband to see the women poets reading in the Tropical Garden at the Perth Writers Festival.
 New Zealand poet Hera Lyndsey Bird was on, and as she read – perhaps it was Monica – or maybe Speech Time – I watched his expression change as his understanding of women poets was… expanded.
 Or maybe pulverised.

 But I had forgotten, until I went to the British Council’s Literary Seminar, held in Kreuzberg last week, just how much I love poetry.
 Upon arrival I saw that the next writer on was a poet called Liz Berry, who had written a Forward Prize winning poem called The Republic of Motherhood, which I read on my phone.
 After picking myself up off the floor, I went upstairs, bought both her books, then found a seat worshipfully close to the stage.

 She’s from the Black Country, a region in Northern England named after its coal seam and the thick smoke from its many iron-working forges that hung over it through the nineteenth century, and her writing seeks to preserve and revive the beautiful and particular dialect of her home.